Mhlasakululeka/Spacial-Optimisation/README.md

 pip install ortools
 ```
 ### The following section represent python program that solves the obove mentioned problem.
-Create the data

 The data for the problem: the lovcations and the distance matrix, whose entry in row i and column j is the distance from location i to location j in km.
+The figure shows the distance matrix between each location.
 <img src="DATA.png" width="600">

 ### The following code declares an instance of the solver and sets the default options for it.
 ```
-  tsp_size = len(city_names)
+  tsp_size = len(address_names)
   num_routes = 1
   depot = 0